 Visibility and transparency are key aspects of successful remote worker monitoring — that’s why we emphasize them so much in ActivTrak’s approach!
 Without visibility, it’s challenging to improve employee productivity and workplace engagement.

 Although many employees are now working from home, team leaders in charge of productivity tracking may be unsure about how to remotely monitor employee activity and unlock the insights they need from afar.
-Starting your journey with remote worker monitoring tools may seem like a daunting task, but we’re here to help!
-Let’s explore how to track, understand, and act on remote worker monitoring metrics.
+Starting your journey with remote work monitoring tools may seem like a daunting task, but we’re here to help!
+Let’s explore how to track, understand, and act on remote monitoring metrics.

 3 Essential Remote Productivity Monitoring Metrics